MarkAZhang/commerce_viirs_hack/README.md

 A big thank you to BayesImpact and all the sponsors of BayesHack 2016!

 ### Members

-Chris Stock
+Our team was made up of Chris Stock,

-Stephen Bates
+Stephen Bates,

-Mark Zhang
+Mark Zhang, and

-Anthony Liu
+Anthony Liu.